Skip to content

 6 min read · Cost

-The integration question
+The integration question comes first

-Color and material matching reality
+Color and material matching, honestly

-When to match vs. contrast
+When to match and when to contrast

-Chapter 7A on addition work
+Chapter 7A on additions in fire country

 California addition siding cost by addition size